nologic/blog/_posts/2017-03-19-travel-safe.md

 fi
 ```

 A quick search reveals that telnet is, indeed, available and can be started via the `opentelnet.sh` script.
-What we'll do is attempt to execute this command via our own update mechanism.
+What we'll do is attempt to execute this command via our own firmware update package.

-The update mechanism is accessible after `admin` has logged in on this URL: http://192.168.1.1/app/system/firmware.html.
+The update mechanism is accessible after the `admin` user has logged in on this URL: http://192.168.1.1/app/system/firmware.html.

 ![](../../../../images/hootoo_update_page.png "Uploading new firmware")

-My first attempt was to upload a basic shellscript:
+My first attempt was to upload a basic shell script:

 ```bash
 #!/bin/sh